 The Group believes human capital is an important asset, hence constantly invests in them.
-The Group's workforce as at 31 January 2015 consist of a 334 personnel consisting of 95% Malaysian and 34% of female.
+The Group's workforce as at 3I January 2016 stands at 337 personnel and 89% of them are Malaysian.

-The Group has carried out various activities to improve the workforce knowledge, upgrade their skills and improve productivity, quality of life and foster a sense of belonging, such as:
+The Group has carried out various activities to improve the workforce knowledge, upgrade their skills and improve productivity, quality of life and foster a sense of belonging, such

-- Engaging experts to share knowledge on variety issues that can benefit the employees on a personal and professional level; - Conducting in-house training for the staff on human capital, safety, accounting, technical issues and management skills.
-Where specialist training is required, the staff are sent for external trainings;
+- Engaging experts to share knowledge on variety issues that can benefit the employees on a personal and professional - Conducting in-house training for the staff on human capital, safety, accounting, technical issues and management skills.
+Where specialist training is required, the staff are sent for external trainings; - Various staff activities including festival celebrations and sporting events through the In-House Sports Club; and - Subsidised company trips are organised annually to bring the staff and their family together to strengthen the bonds of friendship and instil a sense of belonging among the staff and to promote a caring work culture.